BioCIDER/biojs-vis-context-data-unique-list/README.md

 `npm install biocider`

-And use the `require` function to use it:
+And then use `require` function into your javascript code to import BioCider component:

 `var BioCider = require('biocider');`